Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Experiments

 \paragraph{Anomaly detection.}

 Most methods for out-of-distribution (OOD) detection \citep{chen2020robust} rely on training a model on a set of in-lier data to then be able to detect outliers.
-Here, even though in reality Bob does not have access to the original clean data, we consider a topline detection scenario where Bob has access to a ``clean'' model, i.e., a model trained on Alice's original dataset and knows which classes contain data taggants when using OOD detection algorithms.
+In reality Bob does not have access to the original clean data nor to a benign model, hence cannot tell the outliers apart.